stinkytoe/bevy_ldtk_asset/README.md

 Bevy and LDtk.
 Especially:

 * World
+* Level
 * Layer
 * Entity

-I will endeavor to refer to objects in Bevy/Rust as ecs objects, i.e. an ecs entity or ecs world when referring to objects from the Bevy ecosystem, and LDtk objects for things either from this library or LDtk itself, i.e. an LDtk entity or LDtk world.
+I will endeavor to refer to objects in Bevy/Rust as ECS objects, i.e. an ECS entity or ECS world when referring to objects from the Bevy ecosystem, and LDtk objects for things either from this library or LDtk itself, i.e. an LDtk entity or LDtk world.